pfsense/docs/source/releases/2-1-new-features-and-changes.rst

 Security Fixes
 --------------

-Three FreeBSD security advisories are applicable to prior pfSense releases.
+Three FreeBSD security advisories are applicable to prior pfSense® software releases.
 These aren't remotely exploitable in and of themselves, but anyone who can execute arbitrary code on the firewall could use one or more of these to escalate privileges.